top of page

 Tempted by Premium or Upper Class?

-Virgin Atlantic’s Premium Economy cabin used to be the trailblazer, the distruptor to the industy with the BEST premium economy in the business.
+Virgin Atlantic’s Premium Economy cabin used to be the trailblazer, the disruptor to the industry with the BEST premium economy in the business.
 Proper glassware, purple mood lighting, an after dinner tipple, wonderwall snack concept of items to help yourself too, bottles of water, lovely hot towels from dedicated cabin crew and that famous Virgin flair.
 So, has it still got the magic, or has the sparkle faded a little?
-I recently flew Virgin Atlantic’s Premium Economy on the A350, and honestly, it didn’t feel quite as “premium” as it once did, lets get straight into the review cruising altitude.
+I recently flew Virgin Atlantic’s Premium Economy on the A350, and honestly, it didn’t feel quite as “premium” as it once did, let's get straight into the review cruising altitude.

 How I Booked My Virgin Atlantic Premium Economy Flight for Free

-Well actually before the flight here is how much it cost and all that stuff, you wont belive this!
+Well actually before the flight here is how much it cost and all that stuff, you wont believe this!

 Let’s start with the best part, the ticket price: £0.(Just tax to pay)